mrjavaguy/ericholton.me/input/posts/retail-planning-part-3.md

     }
 ```

-# Acceptence Testing
+# Acceptance Testing
-For acceptence testing, we are going to use [StoryTeller](http://storyteller.github.io/).
+For acceptance testing, we are going to use [StoryTeller](http://storyteller.github.io/).
 For now until we get more code, the tests look similar to the unit tests.

 ``` csharp
     public class PlanVariableFixture : Fixture